bxparks/AceSegment/README.md

 * `void writeStyleAt(uint8_t digit, uint8_t style)`
 * `void writeDecimalPointAt(uint8_t digit, bool state = true)`

-The `digit` is the index into the `StyledDigit` array, from `0` to `NUM_DIGITS-1`.
-The `pattern` is an 8-bit integer which maps the the seven-segment digit bit to the bit using following the usual convention for a seven segment LED ('a' is the least significant bit 0, decimal point 'dp' is the most seignificant bit 7):
+The `digit` is the index into the `StyledPattern` array, from `0` to `NUM_DIGITS-1`.
+The `pattern` is an 8-bit integer which maps to the LED segments using the usual convention for a seven-segment LED ('a' is the least significant bit 0, decimal point 'dp' is the most seignificant bit 7):
 ```
 7-segment map:
       aaa       000